giovanniboscu/continuous-section-field/docs/aes/nrel_case/README.md

 python3 run_analytical_reference.py NREL-5-MW.yaml
 ```

-The script reads the same `NREL-5-MW.yaml` input file used by the CSF-to-OpenSees model.
+The script reads the same `NREL-5-MW.yaml` input file used by the beam model.
 It then reconstructs the tower geometry and stiffness distributions required for the calculation and performs the response integration independently.

 In this baseline case, no degradation law is applied.
 Therefore, the computed response represents the reference behaviour of the original NREL tower stiffness distribution.

-The autonomous integration procedure provides independent values for:

-- tower tip displacement;
-- tower tip rotation;
-- torsional rotation.

-These results are used as the baseline continuous-reference solution.
-They are later compared with the CSF-to-OpenSees outputs to verify that the numerical beam model reproduces the same structural response when driven by the same YAML-defined tower data.### 6.
-Run the CSF-OpenSees model for the degraded case
+The analytical procedure provides independent values for the transverse tip displacement and the torsional tip rotation.
+These results are used as the baseline continuous-reference solution and are later compared with the beam model outputs to verify that the numerical model reproduces the same structural response when driven by the same YAML-defined tower data.

+### 6. Run the CSF-OpenSees model for the degraded case

 After the baseline response has been computed, the same workflow is repeated for the degraded tower model.